uniladtech homepage

 It (thankfully) seems like a lifetime ago that we were locked up in our homes as COVID-19 spread across the globe, and while it's true that people are still dying of it (365 in the past week), most have put it to the back of their minds.

-While we'll likely never get to the truth of what really caused Covid, conspiracy theories about bats continue to swirl.
+While we'll likely never get to the truth of what really caused Covid, conspiracy theories continue to swirl.
 Now, we're warned to brace for another deadly Covid-esque infection, as the Nipah virus is in danger of spreading across Asia.

-Alarm bells rang over the discovery of 20 new bat viruses in China in 2025, but adding to our fears, The Independent warns that airports across Asia have tightened their security and introduced similar measures to those that were used to deal with Covid.
+Adding to our fears, The Independent warns that airports across Asia have tightened their security and introduced similar measures to those that were used to deal with Covid.

 Advert